KlaraSystems/freebsd-relayd/README.md

 8. Test relayd.

-   Currently, the testing procedure is not autmated.
+   Currently, the testing procedure is not automated.
 Testing should include the following steps:

    1. Create a configuration file for relayd.